KaitlynParsons/eth-todo-list/README.md

 - Metamask

 ## Setup
 - Create new workspace in Ganache
-- Run truffle init
   - ### Contract
     - Create your contract file under contracts and include all logic
     - Create your migration js file under migrations to deploy it to your blockchain instance
     - Run truffle migrate

 ## Helpful Notes
+- Running truffle init generates a new truffle project.
 - Checking TodoList contract in the truffle console:
   - truffle console
   - todoList = await TodoList.deployed()